rocamocha/defold-annie/readme.md

 ## 2. Implementing Annie

 Annie tries not to assume what specific skills of hers that you need, and her features are compartmentalized where possible.
 To make customization of Annie's usage possible, many of her utilities are exposed and it is up to you to implement them.
+However, there are some higher-level assumptions made to make instance management easy and intuitive.

 ### 2a.
 Linking gameobjects and sprites to Annie
 ***